LHNCBC/autocomplete-lhc/README.md

 1. Two-column lists when there is not enough space on the page to show the list in a single column.
 1. Partial support for multi-select lists.
-(Multi-select lists do not currently support entry of text not on the list.)
+(Multi-select lists do not currently support entry of text not on the list for the case of search lists (autoCompSearch.js).
+Multi-select prefetch lists (autoCompPrefetch.js) are fully supported.)
 1. Support for list suggestions in the search (AJAX) autocompleter, when the user does not pick an item in the list.
 1. Can require that an entry in the field match the list.